 To give yourselves the best chance of success, try to have sexual intercourse every 2 to 3 days.
 If you are under psychological stress, it can affect your relationship and is likely to reduce your sex drive.
 If this means you do not have sex as often as usual, this may also affect you or your partner's chances of getting pregnant.

 Smoking is likely to reduce fertility in women.
 Breathing in someone else's cigarette smoke (passive smoking) is also likely to reduce a woman's chances of getting pregnant.
 If you smoke, your GP should offer you help to stop if you wish.
-The NHS Smoking Helpline can also provide advice and support – the phone number is 0300 123 1044 and the website is www.smokefree.nhs.uk.
+The NHS Smoking Helpline can also provide advice and support – the phone number is 0300 123 1044.

 For men, there is a link between smoking and poorer semen quality (though the effect of this on fertility is uncertain).
 Stopping smoking will improve your general health.

 For men, your fertility is unlikely to be affected if your alcohol consumption is within the recommended limit of 3 to 4 units of alcohol per day.
-A pint of normal‑strength beer is about 2 units and a small (125 ml) glass of wine is about 1.5 units (for more information visit www.nhs.uk/alcohol).
+A pint of normal‑strength beer is about 2 units and a small (125 ml) glass of wine is about 1.5 units (see the NHS website for more information).
 Drinking excessive amounts of alcohol can affect semen quality.